Johann Georg, Prince of Hohenzollern-Hechingen: Biography

 Johann Georg was a Catholic and loyal to the Emperor's side.
 From 1603 to 1605, he was president of the Reichskammergericht and later he was president of the Aulic Council.
 The latter post proved helpful when during a military confrontation with Georg Dietrich of Westerstetten, Johann Georg's army had inadvertently strayed into Württemberg territory.

 He represented Austria at the Imperial Diet.
 Together with Johann Pistorius, the tried, in vain, to persuade margrave Georg Friedrich of Baden-Durlach to revert to Catholicism.
 In 1609, the emperor sent him as a special envoy to the French court.
 On his return, he met Archduke Albrecht VII in Brussels.
 He would correspond with the Archduke ever after.

 Because of the low pay and several disputes with Melchior Klesl, he tried to resign three times in 1612 and 1613.
 The Emperor, however, did not accept his resignation.
 In 1614, he was again sent on a successful mission to France.

 In 1620, Emperor Ferdinand II made Johann Georg a Knight of the Order of the Golden Fleece and in on 23 March 1623, he was made an Imperial Prince, together with 22 other imperial counts, including the counts of Hohenzollern-Sigmaringen and Hohenzollern-Haigerloch.
 With this elevation, Ferdinand attempted to restore the balance between Catholic and Protestant princes.

 Johann Georg was described as a talented and scientifically formed.
 In 1623, he added bastions to his hohenzollern Castle.

 Marriage and issue

-Johann Georg married on 11 October 1598 in Hechingen with Countess Franziska von Salm-Neufville (d.
-1619), daughter of Wild- and Rhinegrave Friedrich I of Salm-Neufville (1547-1608) and his wife, Countess Franziska von Salm (d.
+Johann Georg married on 11 October 1598 in the Friedrichsburg in Hechingen with Countess Franziska von Salm-Neufville (d.
+1619), daughter of Wild- and Rhinegrave Friedrich I of Salm-Neufville (1547–1608) and his wife, Countess Franziska von Salm (d.
 1587).
 They had the following children: